VBalaguera/budgetapp/notes.md

 TODO:

-better files/folder structure
+-better files/folder structure

-dark-mode
+-dark-mode // done, but style needs revamp;

-better chartjs implementation
+-better chartjs implementation

+-responsive

+-option to extract all data from localStorage to an external json file perhaps?